Key Dates and Deadlines

 CGU’s school code for the TOEFL exam is 4053.

 When filling out the online application, please enter references acquainted with your potential for success who will submit a written recommendation on your behalf.
 In most academic departments, references from faculty members who can speak to your academic ability are preferred; applicants with substantial work experience may request professional references.
 Please do not enter family members as references.

 You will be required to input information for your recommenders (whether they are submitting online or not) in the “Recommendations” section of the online application.
 Please follow the directions in this section carefully before clicking on “Recommendation Provider List” to input the names and contact information for each recommender.
 You will have an opportunity to indicate if the reference writer will be submitting online.
 These reference writers will receive an email from CGU with instructions on submitting an online recommendation.

 Recommenders who are indicated as offline will not receive an email from CGU with instructions to submit.
 These reference writers can submit via traditional mail and should use the supplemental New Student Recommendation Form.
 Recommenders can also email their letter of recommendation to the Office of Admissions at email@example.com.

 Applicants to the Art Department must electronically upload a portfolio of representative work for evaluation.
 Portfolios will only be accepted through the online service provided by SlideRoom, www.claremont.slideroom.com.
 Portfolios should consist of 15 images of recent artwork that represent a cohesive body of work.
 Performance and/or video artists may submit work that is no longer than 3 minutes in length.

 Summary educational information, the names of your three references, and a copy of your one-page artist statement will also need to be provided with your SlideRoom portfolio submission.

-Provide a one-page artist statement (no longer than 500 words) in lieu of the 2-3 page statement of purpose.
+Provide a one-page artist statement (no longer than 500 words).
 Submit this statement with your SlideRoom portfolio submission.